 HSA Assets and Client-held funds.
 Our HSA Assets consists of custodial HSA funds we hold in custody on behalf of our members.
-As of January 31, 2020, we had HSA Assets of approximately \$11.5 billion.
-As a non-bank custodian, we contract with our Depository Partners and an insurance company partner to hold custodial cash assets on behalf of our members, and we earn a significant portion of our total revenue from interest paid to us by these partners.
-The contract terms generally range from three to five years and have either fixed or variable interest rates.
-As our HSA Assets increase and existing agreements expire, we seek to enter into new contracts with Depository Partners, the terms of which are impacted by the then-prevailing interest rate environment.
+As of January 31, 2021, we had HSA Assets of approximately \$14.3 billion.
+As a non-bank custodian, we contract with our Depository Partners and insurance company partners to hold custodial cash assets on behalf of our members, and we earn a significant portion of our total revenue from interest paid to us by these partners.
+The contract terms typically range from three to five years and have either fixed or variable interest rates.
+As our HSA Assets increase and existing contracts expire, we seek to enter into new contracts with Depository Partners, the terms of which are impacted by the then-prevailing interest rate environment.
 The diversification of deposits among Depository Partners and varied contract terms substantially reduces our exposure to short-term fluctuations in prevailing interest rates and mitigates the short-term impact of a sustained increase or decline in prevailing interest rates on our custodial revenue.
 A sustained decline in prevailing interest rates may negatively affect our business by reducing the size of the interest rate yield, or yield, available to us and thus the amount of the custodial revenue we can realize.
 Conversely, a sustained increase in prevailing interest rates can increase our yield.
 An increase in our yield would increase our custodial revenue as a percentage of total revenue.
-In addition, as our yield increases, we expect the spread to grow between the interest offered to us by our Depository Partners and the interest retained by our members, thus increasing our profitability.
+In addition, if our yield increases, we expect the spread to also increase between the interest offered to us by our Depository Partners and the interest retained by our members, thus increasing our profitability.
 However, we may be required to increase the interest retained by our members in a rising prevailing interest rate environment.
-Changes in prevailing interest rates are driven by macroeconomic trends and government policies over which we have no control.
+Changes in prevailing interest rates are driven by macroeconomic trends and government policies over which we have no control, such as the interest rate cuts by the Federal Reserve associated with the ongoing COVID-19 pandemic.

 Our Client-held funds are interest earning deposits from which we generate custodial revenue.
-As of January 31, 2020, we had Client-held funds of approximately \$779.0 million.
+As of January 31, 2021, we had Client-held funds of \$986 million.
 These deposits are amounts remitted by Clients and held by us on their behalf to pre-fund and facilitate administration of our other CDBs.
 These deposits are held with Depository Partners.
 We deposit the Client-held funds with our Depository Partners in interest-bearing, demand deposit accounts that have a floating interest rate and no set term or duration.
-A sustained decline in prevailing interest rates may negatively affect our business by reducing the size of the interest rate yield, or yield, available to us and thus the amount of the custodial revenue we can realize from Client-held funds.
+A sustained decline in prevailing interest rates may negatively affect our business by reducing the size of the yield available to us and thus the amount of the custodial revenue we can realize from Client-held funds.
 Changes in prevailing interest rates are driven by macroeconomic trends and government policies over which we have no control.

 Cash and cash equivalents.
 We consider all highly liquid investments purchased with an original maturity of three months or less to be unrestricted cash equivalents.
 Our unrestricted cash and cash equivalents are held in institutions in the U.S. and include deposits in a money market account that is unrestricted as to withdrawal or use.
-As of January 31, 2020, we had unrestricted cash and cash equivalents of \$191.7 million.
+As of January 31, 2021, we had unrestricted cash and cash equivalents of \$328.8 million.
 Due to the short-term nature of these instruments, we believe that we do not have any material exposure to changes in the fair value of our cash and cash equivalents as a result of changes in interest rates.